A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Lab Setup Guide/README.md

 - Confirm all configurations are as expected.
 - Ensure the domain controller is correctly configured for user authentication, file sharing, and group policies before running further security tests.

-## Joining Machines to the Domain (Empire.local)
+## Joining Machines to the Domain (StarkTech.local)

-This guide outlines the steps to join client machines to the Empire.local domain, configure network settings, set up user roles, and verify shared drive access.
+This guide outlines the steps to join client machines to the StarkTech.local domain, configure network settings, set up user roles, and verify shared drive access.

 ## Step 1: Adjust RAM Allocation (If Necessary)

 - **Windows Server**: 2 GB (unless more RAM is available).
-- **Darth_Vader Machine**: 4 GB.
+- **Pepper Machine**: 4 GB.
-- **Darth_Sidious Machine**: 2 GB (optional, you can allocate 4 GB for better performance).
+- **Happy Machine**: 2 GB (optional, you can allocate 4 GB for better performance).

 ## Step 2: Power On All Machines

-- Start the domain controller (DC) and both client machines (Darth_Vader and Darth_Sidious).
+- Start the domain controller (DC) and both client machines (Pepper and Happy).
-- Log in with the default local admin password (`Password1` for Darth-Vader and `Password2` for Darth-Sidious).
+- Log in with the default local admin password (`Password1` for Pepper and `Password2` for Happy).

 ## Step 3: Configure Network Settings on Each Machine